 At Practice Plus Group, patients paying for themselves usually have their surgery within seven weeks from the date of their booking enquiry.
 To find out the NHS waiting times in your area you can visit My Planned Care NHS website.

-Preparing for cataracts surgery
+Preparing for private cataracts surgery

 Once you have been referred for cataract surgery your hospital will offer a two stop patient pathway.